 Today such a move would be unthinkable, but we should remember the historical context of the Sanhedrin’s decision: as the official imperial language and the lingua franca of most of the Middle East for nearly five hundred years, Aramaic was the Latin of its time in this part of the world – with all the prestige and significance that this implies.
 Furthermore, it could be argued that adopting the Aramaic script was not a complete renunciation of the Old Hebrew: although the forms of its letters had changed considerably from their ancestral Canaanite origins, in name and function they were still the same characters.
 In addition, since no great body of work had been committed to or at least had survived in the old script, there was nothing much to lose in terms of a written cultural heritage.
 Finally, since Old Hebrew was essentially the same script used by the Phoenicians and all other Canaanites, it could be argued that there was nothing uniquely Judean about it anyway.

 To all this I would add yet another argument, for which there is no explicit evidence in the sources, but it is compelling nonetheless: the Aramaic script was graphically simply more practical and better suited to the task of large-scale documentation.
 With its clear discipline of forms designed around a square template, it was certainly developed with this in mind by generations of Mesopotamian scribes.
-By contrast, the Old Hebrew alphabet, which had been typically limited to comparatively short texts on stone or clay, had little “rhythm” or consistency, and suffered from poor or ill-defined distinctions between certain letters:
+By contrast, the Old Hebrew alphabet, which had been typically limited to comparatively short texts on stone or clay, had little “rhythm” or consistency, much less compact, and suffered from poor or ill-defined distinctions between certain letters:

 Nevertheless, the topic was clearly a sensitive one, and discussions on the subject kept to a minimum.
 Early Talmudic debates steered a wide berth around it altogether.